Officials ID suspect in wild crash, multi-county police chase on I-95

 Stay on top of breaking news stories with the ABC11 News App

-According to law officers, at 4:20 p.m., Raymond Lee Bryant Jr., 44, of Roseboro, who was driving a 1997 Ford Ranger, lost control, traveled across the northbound lanes of I-95 and struck another car.
+According to law officers, at 4:20 p.m., Raymond Lee Bryant Jr., 44, of Roseboro, who was driving a 1997 Ford Ranger "in the shoulder of the road, passing everybody," lost control and traveled across the northbound lanes of I-95 and struck another car.

 Officials said Bryant got out of his truck and fired a shot - apparently from a shotgun - into the driver-side window of a tractor-trailer that had stopped because of the crash.